-1. An individual taxpayer owes taxes, but can’t pay in full by the deadline.
-If this is the case, file a tax return or request an extension of time to file by the May 17 deadline.
+1. An individual taxpayer owes taxes but can’t pay in full by the deadline.
+If this is the case, file a tax return or request an extension of time to file by the April 18 deadline.
 If tax is owed and a return is not filed on time – or an extension is not requested – the taxpayer may face a failure-to-file penalty for not filing on time.

 - File Form 4868, Application for Automatic Extension of Time, through their tax professional